kodezy/pycompiler/README.md

 ## What it does

-Builds standalone Windows .exe files from Python scripts using native compilation.
+Generates standalone Windows .exe files from Python scripts using Nuitka bundling.

 **Key Innovation:** Simplifies Nuitka building with a clean YAML configuration and rich CLI interface.

 ## Why PyNexe?

-While Nuitka provides excellent native compilation, it can be complex to configure.
+While Nuitka provides excellent executable generation, it can be complex to configure.
 PyNexe wraps Nuitka with:

 - **Simple YAML configuration** instead of complex command lines
 - **Rich CLI interface** with progress tracking